-The Entrepreneurship Minor enables students in all RIT colleges to acquire necessary learning, experiences and skills to start and operate new ventures and organizations.
-Students gain unique insights into such necessary entrepreneurial aspects as identifying good business opportunities, developing effective business strategies, obtaining customer insights and interactions, developing financial and accounting competencies, advancing product & service development and realization, understanding intellectual property (for technology-related activities), etc.
+The Entrepreneurship minor enables students in all RIT colleges to acquire necessary learning, experiences and skills to start and operate new ventures and organizations.
+Students gain unique insights into such necessary entrepreneurial aspects such as identifying viable business opportunities, developing effective business strategies, obtaining customer insights and interactions, developing financial and accounting competencies, advancing product and service development and realization, and understanding intellectual property.

 MGMT-550 Field Experience in Business Consulting

 ACCT-110 Financial Accounting